rashil2000/fluent-apps/Desktop/README.md

 The system-wide theme can be switched from Settings.

-Make sure to check the 'Choose accent colour automatically' option (it's not checked here for some reason).
+Make sure to check the 'Choose accent colour automatically' option (it's not checked here for some reason) and the 'Transparency effects' option.

 ![Settings-Theme](https://github.com/rashil2000/Fluent-Customization/blob/master/Desktop/Screenshot%20(132).png)